JeremyBYU/FastGaussianAccumulator/README.md

 Use GaussianAccumulatorS2Beta!
 Look at `python -m examples.python.run_normals`
 ## Peak Detection

-There are two (2) peak detection methods of used within this repository.
-The user can choose which one best suite there needs.
+There are two (2) peak detection methods used within this repository.
+The user can choose which one best suit their needs.

 ### 2D Image Peak Detection

 This method basically unwraps the icosahedron as a 2D image in a very particular way as described by [Gauge Equivariant Convolutional Networks and the Icosahedral CNN]("https://arxiv.org/abs/1902.04615).
-This unwrapping is hardcoded and fixed once a refinement level is chosen so its very fast.
+This unwrapping is hardcoded and fixed once a refinement level is chosen so it is very fast.
 The library then uses a 2D peak detector algorithm followed up with agglomerative hierarchial clustering (AHC) to group similar peaks.
 All of this is user configurable.

 ### 1D Signal Peak Detection